 He said: “The first thing I did when I arrived in South Africa was go on the hunt for a Bunny Chow, because what isn’t there to love about a hot spicy curry served up in a hollowed-out loaf of white bread, right?
 But turns out South Africa had loads of other culinary surprises in store.
 Like the most tender squid I’ve ever tasted, awesome Cape Malay seafood curries which I could eat for days, crispy fried samoosas, addictive bags of biltong made from meats I’ve never even heard of before, plus only-in-South-Africa stuff like ostrich carpaccio and mopane worms, which are essentially fried grubs.
 Yummo!

 Then there’s my new favourite take away treat, The Gatsby!
 This brilliant creation is essentially a three-foot-long sandwich stuffed with salad, masala beef (or chicken, baloney, or calamari) and a ridiculous amount of hot chips and is big enough to feed a whole family or one me.
 Genius!”

-She said: “They have the best fish and chips ever in Cape Town and awesome barbecues called Brai where they make yummy sausages called Boerewors and barbecued cheese sandwiches called Braaibroodjie that are so, so tasty.
-There are also cakes called Hertzoggies that are filled with jam, and yummy melk terts, which are a bit like a custard tart only better.
-And mummy took us to an ice cream shop in Cape Town called Unframed that was voted the best in the world and I had beetroot and chocolate flavour and it really was the best ever.”
+She said: “They have the best fish and chips ever in Cape Town and awesome barbecues called Brai where they make yummy sausages called Boerewors and barbecued cheese sandwiches called Braaibroodjie that are so, so tasty I could eat a million.
+There are twisty sticky doughnutty things called koeksisters that we picked up at a service station, delicious cakes called Hertzoggies that are filled with jam, and yummy melk terts, which are a bit like a custard tart, only better.
+And Mama took us to an ice cream shop in Cape Town called Unframed that was voted the best in the world and I had beetroot and chocolate flavour and it really was the best ever.”